babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 </br>

  > 12 Aug 2019 - Renderer has to be a struct as there is a problem with classes & memory management as classes are not deallocated.
-It may be fixed someday but it's still the case when I'm writing this article.
+It may be fixed someday but it's still the case when we are writing this article.

 </br>